-A new video of a performance by Amici Chamber Ensemble of Leonard Cohen’s “Hallelujah” has just been released on their Facebook page, and it is too good not to share.
+The Amici Chamber Ensemble in Toronto has released a video of a performance of Leonard Cohen’s “Hallelujah”, and it is too good not to share.

-The song was arranged by Toronto-based pianist and composer Serouj Kradjian, and tempered against this brilliant performance by soprano Mireille Asselin and the Amici Chamber Ensemble — the result is pure magic:
+The song was arranged by Toronto-based pianist and composer Serouj Kradjian, and tempered against this brilliant performance by soprano Mireille Asselin and the Amici Chamber Ensemble.

 If you’re hungry for more classical takes on Cohen’s masterpiece, check out this one from Brooklyn Duo: